inovex/justcause/CONTRIBUTING.rst

 Issue Reports
 =============

-If you experience bugs or in general issues with PyScaffold, please file an issue report on our `issue tracker`_.
+If you experience bugs or in general issues with JustCause, please file an issue report on our `issue tracker`_.